Recruitment Settings

 Workflow:

-- Enter colleague email addresses in text field
+- Enter colleague email addresses in the recruitment panel

 - Click "Send Invitations"